daskol/libmatfile/README.md

 ## Usage

 Suppose there is a mat-file which contains at least one matrix.
-The matrix is Hilbert matrix that could be defined in following manner.
+The matrix is The matrix is Hilbert if the following holds.

 ![Definition of Hilbert matrix.](doc/hilbert.png)

-May be the matrix is adjacency matrix of social graph or item-feature matrix of recommender system.
-In either case we need to load the matrix and perform some calculations.
-There is example of how to archive these things bellow.
+Maybe the matrix is adjacency matrix of social graph or item-feature matrix of recommender system.
+In either case, we need to load the matrix and perform some calculations.
+There is an example of how to archive these things below.

 ```c
 #include <matfile/matfile.h>